Model once. Reuse everywhere. SQL with superpowers.

 Python SDK

-Powerful, expressive python API for embedding the language in larger workflows.
+Powerful, expressive Python API for embedding the language in larger workflows.

 pip install pytrilogy